Rishi Sunak to be UK prime minister: What you need to know | Politics

 Rishi Sunak to be UK prime minister: What you need to know

-Rishi Sunak will be Britain's next prime minister after his rivals quit the race, following one of the most turbulent periods in British political history. * Ten-year British government bond yields fell to their lowest level since former finance minister Kwasi Kwarteng's "mini budget" on Sept.
-23 after then-new finance minister Kwasi Kwarteng announced billions of pounds of unfunded tax cuts.
+* Many Britons of Asian heritage held up Sunak's elevation as a cultural milestone.
+MARKETS * British government bond prices rose sharply after Sunak cruised to victory in the race to succeed Truss, removing at least one source of uncertainty for bond investors. * Ten-year British government bond yields fell to their lowest level since former finance minister Kwasi Kwarteng's "mini budget" on Sept.

 - Country: